 - Help prepare the Lab for F$M, encouraging the community to embrace F$M in an effective & timely way

 - Provide advice & support for a smooth implementation

 Components of the Change Network:

-The Business Systems Modernization Steering Committee (Steering Committee) provides strategic direction for large, Lab-wide operations initiatives, of which F$M is currently the largest.
+The Business Systems Modernization Steering Committee (Steering Committee) provides strategic direction for large, Lab-wide operations initiatives, of which F$M was the largest.
 The Steering Committee is comprised of management representatives from key organizations with interest in project oversight, control, and outcomes.
 The Steering Committee meets monthly.